-- Do not look through the camera viewfinder at bright light sources (the sun, etc.). - This could damage eyesight. - Do not trigger the flash in close proximity to human eyes.
+- Do not trigger the flash in close proximity to human eyes.
 Exposure to the intense light produced by the flash could damage eyesight.
 In particular, remain at least one meter (39 inches) away from infants when using the flash. - Store this equipment out of the reach of children and infants.
 Strap: Putting the strap around a child's neck could result in asphyxiation.
 Memory card, day/date battery: Dangerous if accidentally swallowed.
 If this occurs, contact a doctor immediately. - Do not attempt to disassemble or alter any part of the equipment that is not expressly described in this guide. - To avoid the risk of injury, do not touch the interior of the camera if it has been dropped or otherwise damaged. - Stop operating the camera immediately if it emits smoke, a strange smell, or otherwise behaves abnormally. - Do not use organic solvents such as alcohol, benzine, or thinner to clean the equipment. - Do not allow liquids or foreign objects to enter the camera.
 This could result in fire or electrical shock.

-If liquid or foreign objects come into contact with the camera interior, immediately turn the camera power off and remove the batteries.

-Use only recommended power sources.
+If liquid or foreign objects come into contact with the camera interior, immediately turn the camera power off and remove the batteries. - Use only recommended power sources.
 Using other power sources could result in fire or electrical shock.